Skip to main content

 BotUpdatePublisher

 SPI for publishing raw Telegram updates to a message broker.
-Implement and register as a @Bean to replace or augment the built-in Kafka/RabbitMQ publishers.
+Implement and register as a @Bean to integrate with any broker.
+Ready-made implementations are provided by messaging-kafka and messaging-rabbit.

 public interface BotUpdatePublisher {